anonymouscript/TicTacToe/README.txt

   -The program must be Error Free and not throw any uncaught exceptions -A program must always make a legal move.
   -If the program hangs, I may intterupt the execution, and the program will be disqualified

+  FYI: This will be using python 3.9 <---